ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_backtrace.md

 ## From Large Project

 Working with launch files with multiple nodes is a little different so you can interact with your GDB session without being bogged down by other logging in the same terminal.
-For this reason, when working with larger launch files, its good to pull out the specific server you’re interested in and launching it separately.
+For this reason, when working with larger launch files, its good to pull out the specific server you're interested in and launching it separately.
 These instructions are targeting Nav2, but are applicable to any large project with many nodes of any type in a series of launch file(s).

-As such, for this case, when you see a crash you’d like to investigate, its beneficial to separate this server from the others.
+As such, for this case, when you see a crash you'd like to investigate, its beneficial to separate this server from the others.

 If your server of interest is being launched from a nested launch file (e.g. an included launch file) you may want to do the following:

 - Comment out the launch file inclusion from the parent launch file
 - Recompile the package of interest with `-g` flag for debug symbols
 - Launch the parent launch file in a terminal
-- Launch the server’s launch file in another terminal following the instructions in [From a Launch File](#from-a-launch-file).
+- Launch the server's launch file in another terminal following the instructions in [From a Launch File](#from-a-launch-file).

 Alternatively, if you server of interest is being launched in these files directly (e.g. you see a `Node`, `LifecycleNode`, or inside a `ComponentContainer`), you will need to separate this from the others:

-- Comment out the node’s inclusion from the parent launch file
+- Comment out the node's inclusion from the parent launch file
 - Recompile the package of interest with `-g` flag for debug symbols
 - Launch the parent launch file in a terminal
-- Launch the server’s node in another terminal following the instructions in [From a Node](#from-a-node).
+- Launch the server's node in another terminal following the instructions in [From a Node](#from-a-node).

 !!! note